 “I would focus on blanket training, calling out ‘Okay, boys!
 It’s blanket time!
 Oh, isn’t this fun?
 Come pick a toy so we can have blanket time,’” she wrote.
 “Some days we might practice blanket time three or four times; Other days we only got it in once.
 But gradually, it became a common practice.
 The boys learned to spread out their own blankets, then they eagerly chose a special toy to play with.”

 Michelle continued, “We’re gonna practice.
 Obey mama.
 Sit really still and look at me with big ol’ smiles.
 I wanna see that smile now.
 No wiggles, be still.”

-The fan mentioned the book titled To Train Up a Child — Child Training for the 21st Century, written by Michael and Debi Pearl — which is used as a parenting guide by evangelical Christians to teach obedience.
-The book suggests that parents use corporal punishment in order to “train” children to obey their parents — and many believe that Jill’s mother Michelle Duggar has used some of the controversial methods from the book to raise her 19 children, including blanket training.
+The method of parenting comes from a book called To Train Up a Child — Child Training for the 21st Century, written by Michael and Debi Pearl, which is used as a parenting guide by evangelical Christians to teach obedience.
+The book suggests that parents use corporal punishment in order to “train” children to obey their parents.

 “The rules [and] techniques for training an animal and a human are the same,” Michael said during an appearance on Anderson Cooper’s former talk show, Anderson, in December 2011.

 Deal of the DayThis Bestselling Kimono Is on Sale Right Now for Just $18 View Deal